Animal and Food Sciences

 Minor in Animal Science

 The minor is designed to give students the core courses in Animal Science to supplement their chosen major.
 Animal Science coursework required for the minor will provide students with the knowledge to be competitive and succeed in the animal agriculture industry.
-The requirements include ANSI 1124 Introduction to the Animal Sciences and 18 additional hours of core Animal Science courses the student can select to personalize their programs.
-The basic core of advanced Animal Science courses includes anatomy and physiology, genetics, reproductive physiology and nutrition.
+The requirements include ANSI 1023 and ANSI 1021 Introduction to the Animal Sciences and 18 additional hours of core Animal Science courses the student can select to personalize their programs.
+The basic core of advanced Animal Science courses includes anatomy and physiology, genetics, reproductive physiology, and nutrition.
 Students can then complete a series of advanced Animal Science courses designed to apply knowledge obtained in previous courses to animal systems.

 There are four study emphasis programs in the food science major: Science, Industry, Meat Science and Food Safety.